Mike Hollis

 Michael Shane Hollis (born May 22, 1972) is an American former professional football player who was a placekicker in the National Football League (NFL) from 1994 to 2003.
 He led the NFL in scoring (1997 season) and becoming the most accurate kicker in NFL history during that time.
 He spent most of his nine-year NFL career with the Jacksonville Jaguars, kicking for the team from 1995–2001 and setting several team records.
 He then played for the Buffalo Bills and New York Giants before initially retiring after an injury in 2003.
 He signed with the Jacksonville Sharks in 2022 after almost 20 years of retirement.

-Early years
+Early life

 Born in Kellogg, Idaho, Hollis grew up in eastern Washington in the Spokane area and graduated from Central Valley High School in 1990.
 He kicked for the University of Idaho in 1992 and 1993, after two seasons at Wenatchee Valley College.

 Professional career

 Jacksonville Jaguars

 Hollis was signed as an undrafted free agent by the expansion Jacksonville Jaguars in the team's inaugural 1995 season.
 He played for the Jaguars for seven seasons, setting a number of the new club's kicking records.